 I had the tremendous privilege of speaking about creating sustainable token platforms at TokenSky 2018 in Seoul, Korea.
-Not only did I have a great time presenting some of the ideas that I’ve come across, I also encountered a lot of stimulating questions from individuals and companies all interested in enhancing their platform using some kind of blockchain token.
+I had a great time presenting some ideas that I’ve come across during my talk.
+I also encountered a lot of stimulating questions from individuals and companies all interested in enhancing their platform using some kind of blockchain token.

-This post builds on those questions and experiences to identify some of the things you should consider when tokenizing your application.
-There are roughly six topics.
+This post builds on those questions and experiences to identify some things you should consider when tokenizing your app.
+This post consists of six topic:

-- The Token: What kind of token do you need?
+- Token: What kind of token do you need?

-- The Purchase: How do users get access to your tokenized platform?
+- Purchase: How do users get access to your tokenized platform?

-- The Wallet: Where are your user tokens stored?
+- Wallet: Where are your user tokens stored?

-- The Smart Contract: Which parts of your application can run on the blockchain?
+- Smart Contract: Which parts of your app can run on the blockchain?

-- The Backend: How will your blockchain application integrate with the rest of your platform?
+- Backend: How are you integrating your blockchain app with the rest of your platform?

-- The Exchange: How can users trade your tokens?
+- Exchange: How can users trade your tokens?

 For example, you can replace your in-game currency with a token.
 A user’s gold coins, formerly stored in a central SQL database, now become something they associate with a sense of ownership.

-Customer loyalty programs — such as bonus miles — are similar.
+Customer loyalty programs are similar.
 Data you used to store on your backend can now be in the hands of your customers.
 A bonus mile becomes a token mile.

-On the other hand, if your user assets are indivisible — representing individual assets in the real world or in the virtual world — then you should consider representing them as “non-fungible tokens”.
+Meanwhile, if your user assets are indivisible—representing individual assets in the real world or in the virtual world—then you should consider representing them as “non-fungible tokens”.
 A non-fungible token assigns a unique ID to assets.
 Users can exchange these IDs for other tokens on an open market just like ERC20 tokens.
 A good example for this is the CryptoKitties marketplace, where users can trade unique, virtual cat avatars.

-The advantage with non-fungible tokens is that a customer who owns assets — such as real estate — gets a one-to-one token equivalent, stored securely on the blockchain.
-And any user who owns an in-game asset — such as potions in a role-playing game now owns their hard-earned treasures and trade and barter with other players.
+The advantage with non-fungible tokens is that a customer who owns assets—such as real estate—receives a matching one-to-one token, stored securely on the blockchain.
+And any user who owns an in-game asset—such as potions in a role-playing game now owns their hard-earned treasures and trade and barter with other players.

 As soon as a user acquires or purchases your tokens, they can start taking full advantage of your platform.
-So you need to carefully consider how to perfect the user experience.
+You need to consider how to perfect the user experience.
 After all, this is the gateway to your blockchain solution.
 It can define every single interaction that follows.

-There are a few questions to consider here:
+You want to consider a few questions here:

-- How does a user acquire your token?
+- How does a user buy your token?

 - What payment methods are available?